Stigma

 In this section, people talk about the causes and consequences of the stigma and discrimination they experienced during their gambling difficulties.

-The fact that the government discriminates by treating gambling differently from other harmful activities adds to the sense that people harmed by gambling do not matter and are to blame.
-The blame and shame people feel erode their mental health and self-worth and stop them from trying to get help.
-In this way, stigma and discrimination make gambling harm worse and harms from gambling themselves.
+People describe how the blame and shame people feel erode their mental health and self-worth and stop them from trying to get help.
+In this way, shame and self-stigma cause and worsen gambling-related harm.

 Get Support